 Three separate ischemic episodes within a consecutive 12-month period.
 Each episode must require revascularization (or be unable to be revascularized).
 Revascularization usually refers to angioplasty or bypass surgery.

 Social Security will be looking for a "longitudinal" clinical record of your coronary heart disease.
-This means you must have had at least three months of treatment, unless your current evidence is sufficient for the SSA to make a determination.
+This means you should have had at least three months of treatment when you apply.
 The basic documentation you should supply to the SSA includes detailed reports of your history, physical examinations, laboratory tests, and any treatment that has been prescribed to you, as well as your response to such treatment.

-Your longitudinal record should include ECG (electrocardiograph or electrocardiogram) results.
+Your medical records should include ECG (electrocardiograph or electrocardiogram) results.
 An electrocardiograph records electrical impulses of your heart onto a strip of paper known as an electrocardiogram or tracing.
 An ECG may show that your heart muscle is not receiving enough oxygen, resulting in ischemia.
 An ECG may be performed while the patient is at rest or exercising.

 Be sure that the SSA also receives the results of any exercise tolerance tests performed.
 Exercise testing is the most commonly used testing for determining the presence of myocardial ischemia and for providing an estimate of your aerobic capacity.
-If possible, recent exercise test results should be included in your records, since the SSA generally considers exercise test results to be valuable for only 12 months after they've been performed.
+If possible, you should have results from a recent exercise test in your records, since the SSA generally considers exercise test results to be valuable for only 12 months after they've been performed.

 If you don't meet the listing requirements for coronary heart disease described above, you might still be eligible for disability benefits.
 As part of the next step in the disability determination process, the SSA will consider whether your heart impairment has reduced your capacity to work.
 If the SSA determines that your capacity is so reduced that you're unable to perform your past job or any other job, you should be found disabled.